JULY 13 & 20, Aug 10 & 17

 ALISSA & JACOB HESSLER

-Class will meet every Wednesday at 3:15pm (Eastern Time) - June 3rd, June 10th, and June 17th.
-Each weekly group session will run roughly 1-3 hours, depending on lecture, discussion and critique times.
-One-on-ones with Jacob and Alissa will be scheduled on Wednesday, May 19th between noon and 6pm ET.
-One-on-one sessions are 20-minutes long.
+Group sessions will be held on April 7th, 14th and May 19th at 3pm (Eastern Time).
+Each group session will run roughly 1-2.5 hours, depending on lecture, discussion and critique times.
+Thirty minute one-on-one sessions with Jacob and Alissa will be scheduled on Wednesday, May 19th between noon and 6pm ET.
+One-on-one sessions are 30 minutes long.

 STAY INSPIRED.
 STAY ENGAGED.
 STAY CONNECTED.
 KEEP CREATING.

-You’ve been shooting for quite some time.
-You make good pictures but you are getting bored of just making pretty one-offs and you want your work to progress.
-Does this sound familiar?
-This is a common predicament that many hobbyist, amateur and early-career photographers find themselves in.
+Are you a hobbyist, amateur or early-career photographer who is feeling ready to take the next step in your photographic journey?
 You are passionate about photography, and have work that you are proud of, but you don’t know how to move forward, hone your skills and find your unique voice.
 How can you stay engaged, productive and inspired if you don’t have a definitive purpose behind your efforts?
 How can the work you make have a positive impact, create new opportunities and reach a wider audience?
 Projects!
 That's how.

 Well-executed projects are how careers are made in photography.
 One good idea carried out with precision can open doors and provide numerous opportunities for photographic advancement.
 Working on projects will make your photography better.
 Projects will give you access to people and/or places that are otherwise off limits.
 Projects help you decode your own unique style and gain a better understanding of what guides your eye and decision making process when composing your images.
 Projects force you to step outside of your comfort zone and throw variables your way that you have to respond and react to.